-Eshoo, who chairs the House subcommittee on health, presented Fauci with audience questions about all sides of the pandemic, including the overall pandemic, long COVID-19 and childhood vaccinations.
+Eshoo, who chairs the House subcommittee on health, presented Fauci with audience questions about all sides of the pandemic, including the overall pandemic, long COVID, and childhood vaccinations.

-With the holiday season kicking off with Thanksgiving in about two weeks, the first question on many minds was whether it will be safe to gather inside.
+With the holiday season kicking off with Thanksgiving in about two weeks, the first question on many minds was whether it is safe to gather inside.

 "Clearly, if you are fully vaccinated, you can enjoy the holiday with your children, grandchildren and families," Fauci said.